dmx-systems/dmx-documentation/docs/user.rst

 Searching the database
 ======================

-To search in DMX open the :ref:`search/create dialog <user-the-search-create-dialog>` with a right-click on a topicmap.
+To search in DMX open the :ref:`search/create dialog <user-the-search-create-dialog>` with a right-click on a Topicmap.
 Start typing what you are looking for.
 DMX immediately displays all results that you have read access to.
 You refine the search by typing in more letters.